blobfish974/net2020-1/Semantic_Group/README.md

 ### Week 2 (14-20 dic)

-Semantic analysis and final DB construction.
+Semantic analysis of the words

 ### Week 3 (21-3 jan)
 <<Holydays!>>